Valexr/Slidy/packages/svelte/README.md

         </code>
     </summary>

-Controls the `gravity` value for better swipe behaviour.
+Controls the `gravity` value for more granular control over inertia of the scrolling operation.
 </details>

 <details>